AlignAGI/Alignment/Documentation for AGI Alignment and Governance.md

 > regulations that enforce these easily explained, data-driven, metric
 > based principles on a global scale.

-Together, we can ensure AI remains a force for good.

 **ELI5** **Overview**

 Imagine this: You have a really smart helper that thinks carefully